DenHvideDvaerg/snake-mip-solver/README.md

 5. **Diagonal Non-Touching Constraints** - preventing diagonal self-contact
 6. **No 2×2 Block Constraints** - preventing disconnected filled blocks

+**Connectivity Enforcement:** Even with these constraints it is still theoretically possible to have disconnected components in a solution.
+Therefore, the solver uses an **iterative cutting planes approach** to ensure true connectivity.

 See the complete formulation in **[Complete Mathematical Model Documentation](https://github.com/DenHvideDvaerg/snake-mip-solver/blob/main/model.md)**

 ## License